yuphin/Vex/README.md

 * `vector` of ints/reals

 As indicated in the specs, first class types are passed by value to functions; however vector types are passed by value **when** the current scope has a declaration of it.
-That is, vectors which are function parameters are passed by reference.
+That is, vectors which are function parameters are passed by reference to other functions.

 ## Planned features
 * Arrays